The Evolution of Human Cooperation and Cultural Group Selection

 Why do humans cooperate with strangers from whom they expect nothing in return?
 I study the evolutionary foundations of large-scale human cooperation, combining mathematical models, laboratory experiments, and computational approaches.

 A central focus of this work is cultural group selection theory, one of the leading frameworks for explaining cooperation among non-kin.
 Much of the case for this theory has come from formal models showing that group-level cultural processes can sustain cooperation.
-By contrast, direct empirical evidence for the micro-level behavioral processes it presupposes—for example, the imitation of successful outgroups—remains limited.
+By contrast, direct empirical evidence for the micro-level behavioral processes it presupposes—such as the tendency to copy successful outgroups—remains limited.
 My recent work aims to bridge this gap by examining the assumptions built into existing models and by testing the dynamics of cultural group selection in controlled laboratory settings.

 人間の協力の進化と文化的集団淘汰